Seyud/AMMF2/docs/SCRIPT_EN.md

 #### `number_select [input_path]`

-Presents a numbered selection menu to the user.
+Presents a numbered selection menu to users.

 **Parameters:**
-- `input_path`: Path to a text file containing options (one per line)
+- `input_path`: Path to a text file containing options (one option per line)

 **Returns:**
 - Selected number in the `$SELECT_OUTPUT` variable